akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/FunctionalDesing.md

 #### 2. Data collection level on the app

 - Works as a normal option question - User can select a single option or multiple, what is already pre-set during the survey > form > question creation
    - If we use the dropdown format, we need to figure out how to do multiple select.
-Perhaps a choose + add to list structure
 - What if in my look up dropdown there is an item missing?
    - The user needs to go out of the survey, select the second referenced form, enter the data, save it, sync, go back to the previous survey data point and finish the data input.
    - FLOW must be able to synchronise the new data entry from the referenced form and update the look up question list in the first form, for the user to select the newly added option.